jbonofre/karaf5/README.md

 * services to easily add cross runtimes features (log, configurations, URL handlers, ...)
 * boot applications

-Karaf boot can be describe/configure programmatically or by a provided JSON file.
+Karaf boot can be described/configure programmatically or by a provided JSON file.

-== Karaf Boot
+## Karaf Boot

 Karaf boot is the main runtimes orchestrator.
 Each runtime is loaded via Karaf SPI, and can be configured in main Karaf configuration.

-KarafConfig can be provided programmatically:
+`KarafConfig` can be provided programmatically:

 ```
 KarafConfig config = new KarafConfig();